Mission | Contact Us | Topic Teams | Products | Core Values | Funding | Membership

 - Implementing a customer driven approach that will identify critical or emerging issues.
 We regularly ask stakeholders what they need and how this information impacts their daily work.

-- Coordinating for each priority, identified by customers, the assembly of our best science-based information.
+- For priority issues identified by stakeholders, developing or curating the best science-based resources available.
 Reliable, credible information that is reviewed and recommended by a multi-disciplinary team of experts.

 - Developing and testing innovative outreach models for connecting those who are creating new research knowledge with the end users of that knowledge.
 We are finding new ways to learn and interact with experts, peers, learners, and influencers.

-Provide a repository for information that is accessible beyond a funded project.
+- Provide a repository for information that is accessible beyond a funded project.
 Grant-funded projects provide exceptional opportunities to develop new knowledge and explore outreach strategies.
 To prevent this accrued knowledge from falling out of common use as personnel move on to new projects or websites are decommissioned, it is important to provide an accessible "home" for that information.
-In addition to preserving this information it also provide future projects with a base from which to build rather than have to start from scratch.
+This also provides future projects with a base from which to build rather than have to start from scratch.

 Our ultimate customer is the livestock or poultry producer.
 However, this network tends to emphasize delivery of information to ag professionals that influence producer environmental management decisions.
 This allows for the professional to appropriately contextualize information for different geographical locations or production systems.
 The LPELC places a high value on working with a wide range of groups such as: extension, research and teaching faculty/staff, commodity groups, ag organizations, agencies, environmental organizations, farmers, public and private sector advisers, and those involved in public policy implementation.